How To Start Your Own DIY Seed Starting System

 Before sowing the seeds, it’s important to properly prepare them.
 Some seeds, especially those with hard shells or thick coatings, benefit from gentle scarification or soaking in warm water to help break dormancy and promote germination.
 Read the instructions on the seed packets or conduct research to learn about any specific requirements for the seeds you are planting.

-See also 10 DIY Garden Projects For A Sustainable Garden
+See also DIY Vertical Garden Ideas For Apartments

 When sowing the seeds, follow the recommended depth and spacing guidelines.
 Generally, seeds should be planted at a depth two to three times their diameter.
 Gently press the soil down over the seeds to ensure good seed-to-soil contact.
 Label your containers with the name and date of sowing to avoid confusion later on.